vitorgalvao/alfred-workflows/RecentDownloads/README.md

 To act on the selections, use the standard Alfred shortcuts.
 You can activate file actions, dive into directories, preview files, add them to the file buffer — whatever you want to do that is supported by Alfred.

 By default the Workflow looks in `~/Downloads`.
-Change the value in the `downloads_dir` Workflow Environment Variable to use a different path, relative to your home directory.
+Change the value in the `downloads_dir` Workflow Environment Variable to use a different path.